infoAutomatic restart in case of error

-Enable and disable error handling in CODESYS to log exception information and perform a restart of the controller or the runtime.
+Enable and disable error handling in CODESYS to log information about an exception and perform a restart of the controller or the runtime.

 How can the controller be automatically restarted in case of an error?

-The following article describes how an exception error can be logged during runtime and how the runtime or the device can be restarted in the exceptional state.
+The following article describes the function of how an exception error can be logged during runtime and how the runtime or the device can be restarted in the exceptional state.

 Description

-That the controller on an exception with "emergency stop" (kernel panic) of the system, the message tries to log and a system restart takes place.
+• That the controller on an exception with “emergency stop” (kernel panic) of the system, the message attempts to log and a restart of the system occurs.

 This is the “automatic hard reset in case of error”